ea-tel/detel-book/_chapters/chapters/methodologies/sys-lit-review.md

 When reporting outcomes, the authors need to present a concise summary of data for each research question.
 At this stage, different types of visualizations can be employed (e.g. graphs, bar graphs, charts maps, etc.).
 Authors need to make sure that their visual representation accurately depicts the essence of their findings.

-> Reflection question
+> Reflection question: These two questions will help you reflect on what you have learned and think about how to apply it to your PhD project:
-> These two questions will help you reflect on what you have learned and think about how to apply it to your PhD project:
+>
 > 1. What did you learn today that you didn't know before?
 > 2. On what topic/aspect of your PhD project do you think it would be interesting to do a systematic literature review?